Veranstaltung in englischer Sprache

 A high faculty-to-student ratio will allow participants to optimally benefit from the varied expertise of the faculty.
 There will be ample time for discussions, teamwork, as well as for socializing.

-Please donwload the final program here (PDF, 474 KB)
+Please download the program here (PDF, 196 KB)

 The school addresses clinicians, physician-scientists, postdocs, and PhD students as well as select students from various disciplines such as medicine, biology, pharmaceutical science, psychology, sociology, and related fields.
 Up to 30 participants will be admitted.
 There are a limited number of spaces available to participants from industry.
 Participants are responsible for having valid insurance and a valid visa, if applicable, for Switzerland.